Tulbaghia violacea: Medicinal uses

 Tulbaghia violacea is used locally as a herbal remedy/medicine to treat several ailments.

 Due to increasing evidence of its potential as an antifungal agent, large-scale commercialization is anticipated.
 However, this may make the Tulbaghia genus threatened as it is susceptible to overuse.

 Safety and toxicity

 Some fatalities and symptoms like gastro-enteritis, abdominal pain, cessation of gastro-intestinal peristalsis, sloughing of the intestinal mucosa, and contraction of the pupils, have been implicated in medication prepared with T. violacea.
 There has been speculation that T. violacea may cause poisonings but tests on rabbit showed no negative effects.
 It is possible that reported adverse effects are due to extensive use and/or high dosages of the plant.
 Adverse effects are generally assumed to be associated with the steroidal saponins and/or the sulphur compounds.

 Ncube et al. (2011) found that the leaves and flowers of the plant are edible as vegetables.
 Elgorashi et al. (2003) used the Ames and VITOTOX tests and found that these parts (leaves and flowers) are non-toxic.

-Odor

-It may smell like marijuana or skunk to those familiar with either smell.
-There have been instances in which concerned neighbors have contacted the police about the smell of cannabis in the neighborhood only to find out that the culprit was actually lemon verbena or society garlic.